TezDevs/digital-hooligan/docs/attention-first-draft.md

 The main view should feel sparse by design.
 If it feels empty in calm moments, that’s a sign it may work when things break.

+---

+## 5. A Simple Example

+Imagine a service that suddenly starts timing out.

+The decision the operator needs to make is simple: roll back the last deploy, or wait.

+That decision has a cost either way.
+Rolling back might disrupt users or hide the real issue.
+Waiting might extend customer impact.

+A decision-first dashboard does not try to explain everything about the system.

+It answers two questions clearly:
+“Did something change recently?” and
+“Is the system getting worse right now?”

+To support that decision,
+only a small set of signals needs to be visible: error rate over the last few minutes, request latency trend, and whether a deploy occurred recently.

+That’s it.

+CPU utilization, memory pressure, and long-term throughput trends may all be relevant later.
+They are not required to decide whether to roll back now.

+If error rates are climbing,
+latency is increasing,
+and a deploy just went out,
+the decision becomes clear quickly.

+If those signals are stable,
+waiting and investigating becomes safer.

+The power of this approach
+is not in choosing the “right” metrics.
+It’s in choosing metrics that serve a specific decision in a specific moment.

+The example is intentionally incomplete.
+Different systems will require different signals.

+What matters is the method:
+start with the decision,
+and let that decision dictate what earns space on the main dashboard.